tdkehoe/Learn-To-Code-By-Breaking-Stuff/UNIX_and_the_Command_Line.md

 ## Node and Node Package Manager (npm)

 Node is the JavaScript server or back-end.
+Even if you don't use Node as a server you'll need the Node Package Manager (npm) to install software.

 To install Node go to [Nodejs.org] (https://nodejs.org/).

 Node Package Manager (npm) is included in Node.

+Test if Node is installed: ```node -v```

+If you get an ```EACCES``` ("Error: Access") error when installing Node modules then [fix npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 ## Bower